Home Equity Loan Rates for February 2025

 Content was accurate at the time of publication.

-The term “second mortgage” refers to how lenders are paid in foreclosure: A second mortgage loan is paid only after the first loan balance has been paid, which means that if there isn’t enough equity left, the lender may not get all of their money back.
-Because of that added risk to the lender, second mortgage rates are usually higher than first mortgage rates.
+• Second mortgages are subordinate loans that let you access cash secured by your home equity.
+Your home equity is the difference between how much you owe and your home’s value.
+Since it’s common to take out a second mortgage while you still have a first mortgage on your home, the term “second mortgage” refers to how lenders are paid in foreclosure: A second mortgage loan is paid only after the first loan balance has been paid, which means that if there isn’t enough equity left, the lender may not get all of their money back.
+That’s why these second mortgages are sometimes also called “junior liens.”

 loading image

 • You’ll typically pay a higher interest rate with a second mortgage.
-That’s because second mortgage lenders take on more risk that they won’t be paid if you default on the loan, since the first mortgage will be paid first if you go into foreclosure.
+That’s because lenders are taking on more risk that they won’t be repaid if you default on the loan.

 • You’ll have to choose between fixed or variable interest rates.
+Whether you’re shopping for a loan for a second home, or one to tap your home equity, you’ll have both fixed- and variable-rate options.
 Home equity loan rates are normally fixed, while HELOC rates are usually variable.

 • Your credit score will partially determine your rate.
-Borrowers with credit scores of 740 or higher are often rewarded with the lowest second mortgage rates.
-For conventional loan borrowers, 780 will unlock the best rates
+Borrowers with 780 credit scores or higher are often rewarded with the lowest second mortgage rates.

-Tip.
-You may get a better second mortgage rate at a local bank or credit union if you also open a checking account with them and have the monthly payments automatically withdrawn.
+Shop with three to five different lenders to get the best rate.
+You may get a better second mortgage rate at a local bank or credit union if you also open a checking account there and have the monthly payments automatically withdrawn.

 • You need extra cash to buy a home before your current home sells.
 It can be hard to time the sale of your current home with the purchase of a new home.
 If you need to buy a new home before completing the sale of your current home, you can take out a first mortgage and a second mortgage that covers the profit you’re expecting from your current home.
 When your old home sells, you can pay off the second mortgage with the sale proceeds.